tipusultan13/Online-Sales-Data-analysis/README.md

 Then In most selling months, we have the measurement of the total quantity sold.
 The month's name is January.
 It is because January is the start of the year.
 And most households and offices want some stuff from the budget.

 Check the complete dashboard [here](https://public.tableau.com/app/profile/tipusultan13/vizzes)

+### Discussion

+The "Online Sales Data Analysis" project explores the transformative potential of data-driven decision-making in the digital commerce era.
+Leveraging SQL, Excel, and Tableau, the analysis unveils critical insights, revealing Cash on Delivery as the most popular payment method and Saree as the best-selling item.
+Profits vary across categories, with Clothing and Electronics emerging as major contributors.
+Geographic trends hint at a correlation between digitalization and online transactions.
+Individual seller performance analysis identifies Madan Mohan, Arushi, and Madhav as top profit earners.
+Temporal patterns highlight November as the most profitable month, possibly driven by holiday shopping, and January as the highest-selling month.
+These findings provide actionable intelligence for businesses to optimize strategies, refine product offerings, and tailor marketing efforts, while acknowledging the study's limitations in defining underdevelopment.
+Ultimately, the project underscores the strategic importance of data analysis in the competitive landscape of online commerce.